-You’ve probably heard about how important it is for teachers to have a high quality mentors… and it is.
-But even the best mentors can be busy or not the right person to turn to in a given situation.
-As a teacher, you don’t just need one mentor.
-You need a whole board of advisors.
-Here’s who should be on it:
+You’ve probably heard about how important it is for teachers to have a high quality mentors—and it is.
+But even the best mentors can get busy or not feel like quite the right person to turn to in a given situation.
+If the mentor assigned to you isn’t a perfect fit—and even he or she is—always remember that as a new teacher you don’t just need one mentor.
+You need a whole “board of advisors.”
+Most of these will be people you select yourself, and you’ll check in with different advisors in different situations.
+Here’s who should be on your board of teaching advisors.

 1. Someone who gives great all-around advice.